Enhancing long-range order in disordered two-band s-wave superconductors: Introduction

 \section{Introduction}

-The experimental discovery of high transition temperature in superconducting oxides~\cite{Exp1} and the subsequent discoveries of strontium ruthenate~\cite{Exp2}, magnesium diboride~\cite{Exp3}, and iron pnictides~\cite{Exp4,Exp5} has motivated a intense theoretical investigation in the superconducting properties of these materials.
-Experiments have indicated that one of these compounds, magnesium diboride ($\rm{MgB_{2 }}$), with a transition temperature of $\approx 40~ \rm{K}$~\cite{exp1}, has two distinct superconducting gaps~\cite{exp2,exp3,exp4,exp5,exp6,exp7,exp8} and, consequently, was classified as a two-band superconductor (SC)~\cite{Geerk}.
+The experimental discovery of high transition temperature $T_c$ in superconducting oxides~\cite{Exp1} and the subsequent discoveries of strontium ruthenate~\cite{Exp2}, magnesium diboride~\cite{Exp3}, and iron pnictides~\cite{Exp4,Exp5} have motivated an intense theoretical investigation in the superconducting properties of these materials.
+Several experiments have found that one of these compounds, magnesium diboride ($\rm{MgB_{2 }}$), with a transition temperature of $\approx 40~ \rm{K}$~\cite{exp1}, has two superconducting gaps~\cite{exp2,exp3,exp4,exp5,exp6,exp7,exp8} and, consequently, was classified as a two-band superconductor (SC)~\cite{Souma,Geerk}.

 Since in $\rm{MgB_{2 }}$ the relevant coupling mechanism is of intra-band character~\cite{intra}, two-band models have been employed to investigate materials possessing two pairing gaps.
 As pointed out in Ref.~\cite{Moreo}, the number of different gaps that emerge in multi-orbital systems is a direct consequence of the hybridization among the orbitals present in a given material.
-In fact, as shown in Ref.~\cite{Choi}, the Fermi surface (FS) of $\rm{MgB_{2 }}$ is determined by three orbitals, nevertheless only two different BCS gaps are experimentally observed.
-This happens because two of the three orbitals hybridize with each other forming one single band, responsible for a large superconducting gap on the $\sigma$ FS, while the non-hybridized orbital is related to the smaller superconducting gap at the $\pi$ band FS.
+Actually, the Fermi surface (FS) of $\rm{MgB_{2 }}$ is determined by three orbitals, nevertheless, only two different BCS gaps are experimentally observed~\cite{Choi}.
+This happens because two of the three orbitals hybridize with each other forming one single band, responsible for a large superconducting $\sigma$ band gap, while the non-hybridized orbital is related to the smaller superconducting at the $\pi$ band gap.

-It is worth to mention that besides intermetallic binary superconductors such as $\rm{MgB_{2 }}$, angle-resolved photoelectron spectroscopy (ARPES) experiments on La-based cuprates (with the hybridization of $d_{x^2-y^2}$ and $d_{z^2}$ orbitals) provided direct observation of a two-band structure in these compounds~\cite{Matt}.
+It is worth mentioning that, besides inter-metallic binary superconductors such as $\rm{MgB_{2 }}$, angle-resolved photoelectron spectroscopy (ARPES) experiments on La-based cuprates (with the hybridization of $d_{x^2-y^2}$ and $d_{z^2}$ orbitals) provides direct observation of a two-band structure~\cite{Matt}.
+In fact, there are several experiments with different materials, such as the $\rm Mo-Re$ binary solid solution alloys, that show evidence of multiband superconductivity~\cite{Sundar1,Sundar2}.
+Supplementarily to these experimental investigations, two-band superconductors have been considered by various theoretical approaches as, for instance, in Refs.~\cite {Yerin,Erin,Efremov}.